EminTalhaArik/CertificateManagementPlatform/README.md

 # Certificate Management Platform - Ekatılımcı

-This project was developed for the Teens In Innovation organization, it aims to make it easy for past event attendees to view their attendance status.
+This project was developed for the event organizations, it aims to make it easy for past event attendees to view their attendance status.

 ## Features